Apr. 20, 2021

-The Trump Forest Service is also considering an even greater threat to the Tongass.
+The Trump administration Forest Service is also considering an even greater threat to the Tongass.
 The 2001 Roadless Rule — which Earthjustice attorneys have successfully defended several times in court — is one of our country’s greatest land conservation measures.

 In Alaska, the Roadless Rule prevents road-building in wild areas that would otherwise be targeted for even more publicly subsidized old-growth logging.
-Yet Trump’s Forest Service is in the process of deciding whether to exempt Alaska from this critical policy.
+Yet the Trump administration’s Forest Service is in the process of deciding whether to exempt Alaska from this critical policy.
 If proponents of this rollback get their way, old-growth forests will fall in a new round of clear-cuts.

 Back in Alaska, Culp says that over the decades, clear-cut logging disrupted every mode of indigenous life, Culp says — but she holds out hope for the future nevertheless.
 “I trust that my children and grandchildren will carry forth the importance of all living things in this place we call home,” she says.